wohaco/despace/venera_2_3.md

 The lander crashed on Venus on 1 March 1966, making Venera 3 the first lander to hit the surface of another planet.

-Venera 2 and 3 were not able to transmit data on Venus itself, but scientific data on space and near-planetary space in the year of the calm Sun were obtained.
+Venera 2 and 3 were not able to transmit data on Venus itself, but scientific data on space and near‑planetary space in the year of the calm Sun were obtained.
 The large volume of measurements during the flight was of great value for studying the problems of ultra-long-range communication and interplanetary flights.
 Magnetic fields, cosmic rays, low-energy charged particle fluxes, solar plasma fluxes and their energy spectra, cosmic radio emissions and micrometeorites were studied.